react-navigation/react-navigation.github.io/versioned_docs/version-5.x/nesting-navigators.md

 ### Each navigator keeps its own navigation history

-For example, when you press the back button inside a nested stack navigator, it'll go back to the previous screen inside the nested stack even if there's another navigator as the parent.
+For example, when you press the back button when inside a screen in a nested stack navigator, it'll go back to the previous screen inside the nested stack even if there's another navigator as the parent.

 ### Each navigator has it's own options

 For example, specifying a `title` option in a screen nested in a child navigator won't affect the title shown in a parent navigator.

 If you want to achieve this behavior, see the guide for [screen options with nested navigators](screen-options-resolution.md#setting-parent-screen-options-based-on-child-navigators-state). this could be useful if you are rendering a tab navigator inside a stack navigator and want to show the title of the active screen inside the tab navigator in the header of the stack navigator.

+### Each screen in a navigator has its own params

+For example, any `params` passed to a screen in a nested navigator are in the `route` prop of that screen and aren't accessible from a screen in a parent or child navigator.

+If you need to access params of the parent screen from a child screen, you can use [React Context](https://reactjs.org/docs/context.html) to expose params to children.

 ### Navigation actions are handled by current navigator and bubble up if couldn't be handled